More Than a Link: The Missed Potential of QR in Indie Publishing

 On doing what larger systems overlook.

-On finding new ways to connect story and reader.
+On finding new ways to connect the story to the reader.

 This is one of those moments.